This is the multi-page printable view of this section. Click here to print.

 |

-Repository list page where you can check the tag information of the selected resource, and add, change or delete it.
+Repository list page allows you to view the tag information of the selected resource, and to add, modify, or delete it.

 |---|---|